Raspberry Pi Pico GPIO Programming with MicroPython – LED Blinking Examples

 Raspberry Pi Pico GPIO Pins

-Raspberry Pi Pico exposes 26 multi-function GPIO pins from a total of 36 GPIO pins available in RP2040 microcontroller.
+Raspberry Pi Pico exposes 26 multi-function GPIO pins from a total of 36 GPIO pins available in the RP2040 microcontroller.
 Out of these 26 pins, 23 pins are digital pins, and only 3 pins have Analog read capability.
 These digital pins are marked as GP0, GP1, and up to GP22.
 GP23, GP24, and GP25 are not exposed on the pinout.
 Therefore cannot be used.
 GP26, GP27, and GP28 are the next digital pins available.
 These 26 GPIO pins can be used both in digital input and digital output mode.

 Raspberry Pi Pico pinout diagram

-Raspberry Pi Pico Pinout
+Raspberry Pi Pico W Pinout diagram

 Blinking LED Example Raspberry Pi Pico